sajov/feathers-solr/README.md

 ```

 ### $params
-To add all kind of Solr query params!
+Add all kind of Solr query params!
+Combine hughe Solr features like facets, stats, ranges, grouping and more with the default response.
 This example will group the result.

 ```javascript